-In the Bachelor of Humanities I read books I never would have encountered had I pursued a Bachelor of Arts degree, as I had originally planned.
-It gave me the English and History qualifications I needed to complete my Bachelor of Education, but along the way I also studied Religion, Politics, Art, Philosophy, and even Science.
+In the Bachelor of Humanities, I read books I would never have encountered had I pursued a Bachelor of Arts degree, as I had originally planned.
+It gave me the English and History qualifications I needed to complete my Bachelor of Education, but along the way, I also studied Religion, Politics, Art, Philosophy, and even Science.
 Read More.

 Kateri Couture-Latour (B.Hum 2011)

 When my students discuss the social and ethical implications of science, my experience in the Humanities allows me to facilitate these discussions so that they can explore multiple perspectives and understand the real-world implications of what they learn.
 Read More.

 Jessica Carmen (B.Hum 2012)

 What has helped me the most in working in an organization promoting international (Japanese) culture, was completing my third year of studies in Osaka, Japan, through the B.Hum’s Study Year Abroad stream.
 This allowed me to gain an Asian perspective on what I had been studying at Carleton while letting me exchange ideas with not only the local Japanese students but also fellow exchange students from around the world.
 Read More.

 - Many High School teachers in Ontario and Quebec